Biennial Reassessment Program

 Mass appraisal is defined by the International Association of Assessing Officers (IAAO) as “the process of valuing a group of properties as of a given date, using standard methods, employing common data, and allowing for statistical testing.”
 All real estate assessments are reviewed every two years, although not all assessments are changed.
 Real estate appraisers will consider the sales comparison, income and cost approaches, although certain approaches may be determined to be more relevant to a particular property type.

-Real estate assessments may increase, remain unchanged or decrease: Changes in assessments will result from changes in the real estate market, changes to the property (new construction, additions, demolition, rezoning) or corrections in property information.
+Real estate assessments may increase, remain unchanged or decrease: Changes in assessments will result from changes in the real estate market, changes to the property (new construction, improvements, additions, demolition, rezoning) or corrections in property information.
 Change of Assessment Notices are mailed on January 28 of a reassessment year and only mailed to those property owners whose assessment has changed.
 Requirements for notification are set forth in the Code of Virginia § 58.1-3330.
 The Change in Assessment Notice includes the previous assessment and new assessment, as well as information regarding the appeal process (Office Review and Board of Review).

 Fair Market Value

 The Constitution of Virginia directs real estate assessments to be fair market value.